 If you have been arrested for any of the above-mentioned offenses, you will be placed in the category of prostitution.
 The arrest of a person on suspicion of prostitution is legally considered an arrest under the law.
-You should definitely consult a lawyer who deals specifically with prostitution cases.
+You should consult a lawyer who deals specifically with prostitution cases.
 While you certainly have rights, the court’s responsibility is to find a way to give you your due justice.
-If you are charged with a crime like prostitution, you should know that you are not necessarily innocent.
+If you are charged with a crime like prostitution, you should know you are not necessarily innocent.

 Many times, if convicted of prostitution, your case may result in a “trial” that lasts for a certain number of days, during which you are neither asked for a plea nor given one.
-During the trial, you are expected to tell everything you know about the crime that you are being accused of committing.
+During the trial, you are expected to tell everything you know about the crime you are accused of.
 The prosecution then seeks the assistance of experts and other professionals to help them build a case against you.
 This includes experts who study crime, such as law enforcement officers and psychiatrists.
 A conviction for PROSTITUTION may result in a term of incarceration, which varies from state to state.

 The most common punishment for prostitution is a term of incarceration.
 There are instances, however, when the offender is subjected to a form of prostitution like life imprisonment.
 In these cases, sexual offenders are often subjected to the death penalty.
 This, however, varies from state to state.